As manufacturers and packers of food products, how do you ensure that food safety of your products once they leave your factory?

 Did you know?

-In our manufacturing process, each grinder is run through a camera inspection line to ensure conformance and, once passed, is printed with a code (as per the example below) to ensure traceability right back to the source of the raw material?
+In our manufacturing process, each grinder is run through a camera inspection line to ensure conformance and, once passed, is printed with a code to ensure traceability right back to the source of the raw material?